TussockyJoker/Aula-Fixer/README.md

 # Aula-Fixer

-Browser extension to improve the UX of the Aula platfor (aula.education) by removing notifications about rooms for rent, tenancy takeovers etc. Also alters the styling of certain pages to reduce wasted space on your screen.
+Browser extension to improve the UX of the Aula platform (aula.education) by removing notifications about rooms for rent, tenancy takeovers etc. Also alters the styling of certain pages to reduce wasted space on your screen.

 Chrome Store:   https://chromewebstore.google.com/detail/aula-fixer/ooghijbicaoiccbkjplnellggncbcgbl?hl=en-GB
 Firefox Addons: https://addons.mozilla.org/en-GB/firefox/addon/aula-fixer/

-The extension will remove any notifications containing the any of the keyphrases in the keywords.txt file stored in this repo, it can also fall back on a local keywords.txt if the server cannot be reached for any reason.
+The extension will remove any notifications containing the any of the keyphrases in the keywords.txt file stored in ~this~ the github mirror of this repo, it will fall back on an included list of keywords if the server cannot be reached.

 This extension has only been tested with Chrome, Brave, Firefox and Edge.
 The easiest way to install this on a chromium based browser is to get it from the Chrome Web Store.
-Alternatively you can either download the .zip file and extract it or clone this repo and then load into Chrome (or similar) as an unpacked extension.
+Alternatively, you can download and extract the .zip file (or clone the repo) load into Chrome as an unpacked extension.
 I did pack a .crx for this purpose but Chrome has removed the ability to load .crx files 😐

 For Firefox, again, the easiest way is to follow the link to Firefox Addons and install it from there, however I've made an xpi file which can be found in builds.
 To install this .xpi, just open a new firefox tab and drag it into the window.